buraksekili/buraksekili.github.io/content/articles/cni.md

 However, ping 8.8.8.8 is a Layer 3 (routing) operation.
 The container sends the packet to its gateway (the `br0` interface), meaning that we need to reach another network.
 As you remember, this requires [routing](#routing-l3-domain) as we need to move data between networks.
 The host's kernel receives this packet on `br0` and, after checking its own route table, sees it must send it out a different interface (like `eth0`).

-This act of receiving a packet on one interface and forwarding it to another is called L3 forwarding.
-By default, the Linux kernel disables this for security, so a machine doesn't accidentally act as a router.
-We must explicitly enable this by setting `net.ipv4.ip_forward=1`.
+This act of receiving a packet on one interface and forwarding it to another is called L3 forwarding (or IP forwarding).
+By default, the Linux kernel disables this for security, where the kernel will simply drop packets that are not destined for its own IP addresses, refusing to act as a router between interfaces.
+We must explicitly enable this by setting `net.ipv4.ip_forward=1`, which tells the kernel to forward packets between network interfaces.

 That's the first problem.
 The second problem is [NAT](#nat).
 The packet from `container0` has a source IP of 10.0.1.50.